alvareztech/alvareztech-web/Content/about.md

 ## About the website

+This version of the site was generated using [Publish](https://github.com/JohnSundell/Publish).
+Swift code and 100% JavaScript-free.

-This page was created with the [Publish](https://github.com/JohnSundell/Publish) help and it is in development process 👨‍💻, you can help me in: [github.com/alvareztech/alvareztech](https://github.com/alvareztech/alvareztech)
+This project is open source and it is in development process 👨‍💻, you can help me [here](https://github.com/alvareztech/alvareztech).
+If you find an issue, please you can post it [here](https://github.com/alvareztech/alvareztech/issues/new).